NickAzureDevops/DevOps-The-Hard-Way-Azure/Terraform-AZURE-Services-Creation/Run-CI-CD-Readme.md

 - create service principle to authenicate Github to Azure

-az ad sp create-for-rbac --name devopsthehardway
+az ad sp create-for-rbac --name devopsthehardway - Gave this owner access and it is working

 You'll be adding 4 screts into the GitHub repository.
 These four secrets will allow you to connect to Azure from GitHub Actions.